maazmalik2004/Referential-Messaging-Protocol/README.md

 <img width="1395" height="793" alt="image" src="https://github.com/user-attachments/assets/b50d2b2a-ba28-43cf-8bb5-929abafd40cc" />
 <img width="1825" height="787" alt="image" src="https://github.com/user-attachments/assets/365dcfa1-efe4-4f1c-b4d2-eb4314159ebf" />

-# RMP is a protocol for linking and resolving data within out of order messages.
+# RMP is a protocol for linking and resolving data and references within out of order messages.
 ## 1) Sending a token/ certificate everytime
  In traditional systems, a token or a cryptographic certificate is attached to each request.
 A token can be kilobytes in size.
 Even though it might not seem like much, it incurs a significant overhead.
 Consider a certificate signed by a private key.
 It is 594 Bytes in size (In UTF8 format, each character is a byte in size).
 For a thousand requests the resulting overhead is 594 Kilobytes.
 With RMP, the certificate can be sent once and simply referenced in latter messages.
 The resulting overhead is 594 + 32 X 999 = 32,562 Bytes (32.562 Kilobytes), an improvement of 94.52%.